Medical Legal Partnership of Southern Illinois

 - SIH Medical Group

 In addition to Land of Lincoln, a variety of other legal professionals assist MLPSI in their advocacy for patients.
-Law students from Southern Illinois University School of Law, paralegals from AmeriCorps VISTA, and independent attorneys and paralegals donate their time and expertise.
+Law students from Southern Illinois University School of Law, in-house case workers, and independent attorneys donate their time and expertise.
 MLPSI consults with the National Center for Medical-Legal Partnership and MLP Illinois (a collaboration of Medical Legal Partnerships located in Illinois) for further education, resources, and support.

 Below are the primary ways MLPSI serves patients, outlined with the acronym I-HELP: